fareez-ahamed/Crypto/README.md

 # Crypto
-Crypto is a Simple File encryption application
+Crypto is a simple file encryption desktop application which does XOR Encryption of files using Java Swing.